jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 - Pros: secure, encrypted transmissions (asymmetric key encryption) are used to establish a secure, encrypted transmission channel (symmetric key encryption)

-- Cons: can be slow; requires an additional ==1 RTT== after the initial TCP three-way handshake has been established (1 RTT).
+- Cons: can be slow; requires an additional ==2 RTT== (depending on TLS version) after the initial TCP three-way handshake has been established (1 RTT).

 ---